ofiryaish/Unsupervised-Learning/README.md

 Seminar work on community detection

-report summarizing the work
+A report summarizing the work

-Seminar presention on community detection
+Seminar presentation on community detection